 A young man holding a cello against a teal background.

-Song performs on a 1723 Domenico Montagnana cello and a bow by Jean Pierre Marie Persoit.
+Michael Song performs on a 1723 Domenico Montagnana cello and a bow by Jean Pierre Marie Persoit.

-Biography current as of February 2026.
+Biography current as of April 2026.

 Logo of the Sylva Gelber Music Foundation with text in French and English.